-Why should the employer bear the weight of trying to find a plan that works for everyone, when everyone is unique?
+Should the employer bear the weight of trying to find a plan that works for everyone?

 Why not just provide the budget to spend, point them in the right direction, and allow employees to choose for themselves?

 This is what Individual Coverage HRAs are all about.
-ICHRA was fundamentally designed to allow people to have freedom of choice; to become consumers of health insurance rather than just receivers of benefits.
+ICHRA was fundamentally designed to allow people to have freedom of choice.
 ICHRA gives individuals the choice between products, which means insurance carriers will need to follow market trends in order to stay competitive.
 Both price and plan designs will follow.

 Last year, individual products increased by 0% in-aggregate and on-average in the United States.
 Whereas traditional group plans increased anywhere from 5-15% nationally.

 Additionally, 78% of individual health insurance carriers have acknowledged that, in order to remain competitive, they will need to increase the quantity and improve the quality of their individual plan options.
-This means personal choice is not only better with ICHRA now, but will continue to improve against traditional group plans in the coming years.
+This means personal choice is not only better with ICHRA now, but will continue to improve against traditional group plans.

 Individual Coverage HRAs are the most significant change to health insurance since the enacting of the Affordable Care Act.
 Just like every health benefits option, ICHRAs do have some limitations.
 Primarily, it’s difficult for an employer to leverage tax credit discounts on individual plans for those who qualify for them, while also leveraging tax-free options for those who do not.

-Thankfully, Remodel Health has released a proprietary blend consisting of an Individual Coverage HRA, plus our exclusive WageUp™ model.
+Thankfully, Remodel Health has released a proprietary blend consisting of an Individual Coverage HRA, plus our exclusive wage increase model.
 We call it ICHRA+™.

 ICHRA+™ harnesses the budget model, improving plan choice for employees, while also helping employees who are eligible for other programs (and therefore, tax incentives) to take advantage of those things.
 Combining wage increases with Individual Coverage Health Reimbursement Arrangements (ICHRA) ensures leveraging both sides of the equation.